-is a 1992 biopic about the life of Charlie Chaplin, one of the pivotal early figures in cinematic history.
-Based in part on his 1965 autobiography, it follows him from his impoverished childhood in England, through his early career in vaudeville, which brought him to America, and through his journey to become one of the most pivotal and iconic figures in early Hollywood.
+Chaplin is a 1992 biopic, directed by Richard Attenborough, about the life of Charlie Chaplin, one of the giants of silent-era cinema.
+Based in part on his 1965 autobiography, it follows him from his impoverished childhood in England, to his early career in vaudeville, which brought him to America, and through his journey to become one of the most pivotal and iconic figures in early Hollywood.
 It also follows his personal life, through multiple marriages, personal instability and an antagonistic relationship with the FBI, which resulted in him being banned from the US in 1952.

 - Framing Device: The bulk of the film is told in flashback, as an aged Chaplin reviews his (real-life) autobiography with his (fictional) editor.

 - Friend to All Children: Played subtly, but every scene with children shows Chaplin being much more friendly and open with them then he is with adults.

 - One example is when a toddler tries to get his attention, and he can't resist smiling and waving at her.
 Which is significant because it happens during a paternity trial.
 It's implied that this goes a long way toward convincing the jury that Chaplin is the child's father (despite blood tests to the contrary).

 - Historical Villain Upgrade: The film takes J. Edgar Hoover's real-life antipathy towards Chaplin and turns it up to 11, portraying Hoover as virtually stalking Chaplin from 1918 until he finally succeeds in getting him exiled 35 years later.
 The film also suggests a petty personal grudge against Chaplin for undermining one of his public political discussions with a reenactment of his iconic Oceana Roll Dance.

 - Insufferable Genius: His obsession with his work and relentless perfectionism take a massive toll on his relationships and his personal life, but he keeps putting out groundbreaking films.